 That concept has since been revisted by several noted educators who still believe that one of the most effective ways to enhance a child is to bring that individual to a private boarding school setting.
 However, in the interim of building a new R.C.
 Lawson Institute building complex, a propsal shall be placed in the form of a resolution where the in the halls and classrooms of the Bible Way School in Del Rio Texas.
 Bishop Lonnie Green, noted educator agreed to incorporate the name of the R.C.
 Lawson Institute into the name of the school which has received wide notoriety ub Texas as having an outstanding curriculum.
 Lady Ethel May Bonner was the graduation speaker at the Bible Way School and was received with great warmth and love.
 All of us will be asked to do our part in keeping the name and the dream of the R.C.
 Lawson Institute alive.

-The Official Magazine of the Church of Our Lord Jesus Christ Of the Apostolic Faith, Inc. Convocation Issue Fall, 1992.
+THE CONTENDER OF THE FAITH, The Official Magazine of the Church of Our Lord Jesus Christ Of the Apostolic Faith, Inc. Convocation Issue Fall, 1992.

-"Add Thou to it," was both a challenge to his spiritual offsprings, and an ever evolving catch phrase coined by our prolific Founder of the Churches Of Our Lord Jesus Christ.
+catch phrase coined by our prolific Founder of the Churches Of Our Lord Jesus Christ.

 Bishop Robert Clarence Lawson